tsipkens/atems/README.md

 ## 2. Aggregate segmentation package (+agg)

 This package contains an expanding library of functions aimed at performing semantic segmentation of the TEM images into aggregate and background areas.
-Some of the functions are modeled after the code of [Dastanpour et al. (2016)][dastanpour2016], though code from that project has been significantly altered in the present program.

 #### 2.1 agg.seg* functions